tuanPhantom/commandLineTree/README.md

 ## Optional Argument

-There is an Argument when typing your path to style the Tree: ` -s`.
+There is an optional argument when typing your path to style the Tree: ` -s`.

 A Complete syntax should be `--path [-s]`
 <pre>
 For example:
 C:/your-path/a-folder/ -s
 </pre>
-With this Argument, It is possible to distinguish between directory and file.
+With this argument, It is possible to distinguish between directory and file.

 ![img.png](imgs/5.png)